ICDSystems/ConnectPro/README.md

 ## Documentation
 There isn't really any documentation to speak of, yet.
 Eventually we put up some of our internal documentation on the framework, and sample configurations for several different types of systems.

+## 3-Series Compatibility
+This framework was started in early 2016, when Crestron hardware was only compatible with sandboxed .NET 3.5 compact framework.
+It still maintains compatability with 3-series, and is primarily deployed on 3-series hardware to this day.
+This limits the ability to use may modern features and packages in the framework.

 ## Warning
 It's kind of complicated and abstracted, and super configuration driven, so, it's a lot if you're new to C#.
 Also, no guarantees we're doing everything the best way or even the right way.